gjheij/fmriproc/README.md

 master -m 08                    # spinoza_biassanlm
-master -m 08 --spm              # do bias correction after denoising with SPM master -m 08 --n4               # do bias correction after denoising with ANTs master -m 08 --no_sanlm -n4     # no SANLM but bias correction with ANTs master -m 08 --n4 -x -s=1       # use '-x' flag to pass kwargs to N4BiasFieldCorrection.
+master -m 08 --spm              # do bias correction after denoising with SPM master -m 08 --n4               # do bias correction after denoising with ANTs master -m 08 --no-sanlm -n4     # no SANLM but bias correction with ANTs master -m 08 --n4 -x -s=1       # use '-x' flag to pass kwargs to N4BiasFieldCorrection.
 Multiple flags should be ':' separated
 ```